KxSystems/docs-v1/docs/interfaces/with-r.md

 # Using R with kdb+

+!!! info "FUSE"
+    This is a [FUSE interface](/interfaces/fuse) to kdb+

 ## Introduction

 Kdb+ and R are complementary technologies.
 Kdb+ is the world’s leading timeseries database and incorporates a programming language called q.
-R is a programming language and environment for statistical computing and graphics.
+[R](https://www.r-project.org/) is a programming language and environment for statistical computing and graphics.
 Both are tools used by data scientists to interrogate and analyze data.
 Their features sets overlap in that they both:

 - are interactive development environments
 - incorporate vector languages